algolia/docsearch-scraper/README.md

 });
 ```

-And your good to go
+And you are good to go!

 ### Admin task

-If you are Algolia employee and want to manage docsearch account
+If you are Algolia employee and want to manage a DocSearch account,
-your need to add the following variables in your `.env` file
+you'll need to add the following variables in your `.env` file

 ```
 WEBSITE_USERNAME=